18 Exercises That Show You Exactly What Muscles You Are Stretching

 15. Spinal Twist

-Muscles highlighted: Glutes and external obliques.
+Muscles targeted: Glutes and external obliques.

 This is a great stretch for those trying to manage sciatica.
 Lie down on the floor.
 Bend your right knee and move your leg over your body to the left.
 Gently press with your hand to increase the stretch.
 Repeat with the other leg.